#1 in Kyoto for Solo Retreats

 9.7Location

-Why for a solo retreat — Suiran, A Luxury Collection Hotel sits on the Hozu River bank in the Arashiyama district — the property is the working Marriott-loyalty alternative to HOSHINOYA Kyoto on the same Hozu River, with the working walking-access (rather than boat-only access) to the working Arashiyama …
+Why for a solo retreat: Suiran, A Luxury Collection Hotel sits on the Hozu River bank in the Arashiyama district, the property is the Marriott-loyalty alternative to HOSHINOYA Kyoto on the same Hozu River, with walking access (rather than boat-only access) to the Arashiyama bamboo grove and Tenryu-ji before the day-trip crowds arrive.
+Garden-wrapped rooms and river-terrace afternoon tea make the solo ritual.

 #9 in Kyoto for Solo Retreats